~AROUND THE FARM~

 Decker Terrier

-Our beloved Decker Terrier, Lexi.
-She is getting older now and the vivid brown markings on her face are turning white but she is still one of the best canine companions I have ever had.
+In memory of our beloved Decker Terrier, Lexi.
+She was getting older in this photo and the vivid brown markings on her face are turning white but she is still one of the best canine companions I have ever had.
 This rare breed is starting to make a comeback.
 These dogs are intelligent thinkers, loyal, clean and just the right size!

 Lungwort, a shade plant, in full bloom.